LukeAppelbaum/Virtual-Home-Assistant/index.md

 #### Subscription Costs

-For a montly price of $4.99, users will have access to all the above features.
+For a monthly price of $4.99, users will have access to all the above features.
+Supplies will add additional costs to the monthly bill.